Condo Inspection Checklist 2023

 Doors and windows should firmly close and not leave any gaps.
 These gaps can cause air to go out, which is a problem when you’re keeping the interior warm or cold.
 They should also close completely to provide a sense of privacy.
 Sounds or noises that come from inside the condo should stay inside as much as possible to ensure absolute privacy.

 Make sure to scrutinize the windows as mold might be present.
 You can determine if the windows have molds when you see spots slowly forming.
 Apart from the mold spots, the window should not have any squeaking noise when closing down.
 Usually, windows with hinges have this type of problem due to the hinges rusting over time.
 A simple solution for this issue is to use an anti-rust spray.

 Look for moisture or fogging that appears to be inside the window.
 What this means is the thermal barrier of the window is broken.
-If this happens to the window it will no longer be efficient.
-On top of that no matter how much Windex you put on it it will not become clear glass again.
-When this happens you can typically higher a local class company to replace the panels of glass rather than the entire window.
+If this happens to the window, it will no longer be efficient.
+On top of that, no matter how much Windex you put on it, it will not become clear glass again.
+When this happens, you can typically higher a local class company to replace the panels of glass rather than the entire window.
 Having a window or multiple windows with broken thermal barriers can quickly add up to be an expensive undertaking.

 Checklist #6: Condo Exterior

 Making the exterior condo look good is just as essential, aside from maintaining internal systems.
 The building should have a fresh coat of paint every time.
 Not only will this make the exterior appealing, but the paint protects the surface from getting damaged easily.
-The landscape needs taking care of as well.
+The landscape needs to be taken care of as well.
 There’s nothing better than seeing a beautiful and well-maintained landscape every morning.
 A beautiful landscape can help lift a person’s mood.
 Adding stone walkways or benches on the landscape can create a space where people can relax and take some time to destress after a tiring day.